ade/Cubematic/README.md

     - These items are hard to obtain and require some effort to get.
     - The same trades are offered on every wandering trader until one is completed.
     - There are two of these trades available at a time, each usable once.
+  - Wandering Trader sells schematics to get location and see bounds of structures (for farms).
+    - Monument
+    - Swamp Hut
+    - Pillager Outpost

 ### Enabling
 Edit bukkit.yml, set the generator for the world to CubematicSkyPlugin for both overworld and nether.